aws-samples/retail-demo-store/README.md

 The CloudFormation deployment will take 20-30 minutes to complete.
 If you chose to have the Amazon Personalize campaigns automatically built post-deployment, this process will take an additional 2-2.5 hours.
 This process happens in the background so you don't have to wait for it to complete before exploring the Retail Demo Store application and architecture.
 Once the Personalize campaigns are created, they will be automatically activated in the [Web UI](src/web-ui) and [Recommendations](src/recommendations) service.
 You can monitor the progress in CloudWatch under the `/aws/lambda/RetailDemoStorePersonalizePreCreateCampaigns` log group.

-## Using the Amazon Waypoint Integration Demo
+## Using the Amazon Location Integration Demo

-[Amazon Waypoint](https://console.aws.amazon.com/location/) is an amazon service providing maps, location indexing, geofencing and user tracking.
+[Amazon Location Services](https://console.aws.amazon.com/location/) is an amazon provision of maps, location indexing, geofencing and user tracking.
 Built into this demo is a simulation of a user moving nearby to a physical store.
 The user provides personalized recommendations and offers and other messaging as they get close to the store (when they "trigger" a geofence around the store).
 There is